 My therapy style is non-judgmental, non-directive and empathic.
 I work primarily within the framework of psychodynamic psychotherapy, helping my client to examine the meaning they have made, consciously and unconsciously, from previous experiences, and how these meanings affect their current difficulties.
 While I am guided by psychodynamic theory, there are circumstances in which other frameworks and techniques may be more appropriate, including Narrative Therapy techniques, Cognitive Behaviour Therapy (CBT), Dialectic Behaviour Therapy (DBT), and the use of artistic expression.

 I am registered with the Health Professions Council of South Africa as an Independent Practice Clinical Psychologist (HPCSA PS0127019), with the Board of Health Care funders (BHF: 0860010623881) and with the Health & Care Professions Council (UK) (PYL33479).
-I am registered with most medical aid providers, including Discovery, Medscheme & Metropolitan Health Group.
-I am a member of the Cape Town Child and Adolescent Psychotherapy Group, Western Cape Association for Infant Mental Health, and the Western Cape Forum For Intellectual Disability and attend events to continue my professional development, including seminars, talks and lectures.
+I am registered with most medical aid providers, including Discovery, Profmed, Medscheme & Metropolitan Health Group.
+I have been a member of the Cape Town Child and Adolescent Psychotherapy Group, Western Cape Association for Infant Mental Health, and the Western Cape Forum For Intellectual Disability and attend events to continue my professional development, including seminars, talks, workshops and lectures.